SSWConsulting/SSW.Rules.Content/rules/generate-ai-images/rule.md

 As of now, the top contenders are DALL-E 2, Midjourney, and DreamStudio.
 Each of these has features that make them stand out.

 ### DALL-E 2
-DALL-E 2 is an AI system capable of creating realistic images from a natural language description.
-You can use it here: [DALL-E](https://openai.com/dall-e-2)
+[DALL-E](https://openai.com/dall-e-2) is an AI system capable of creating realistic images from a natural language description.

-* DALLE-2 uses a credit system where users purchase credits to use the model
+* Uses a credit system where users purchase credits to use the model
-* Some OpenAI users start with free DALLE-2 credits
+* Some OpenAI users start with free credits

 ::: img-large
 ![Figure: "A red tree in a valley.
 Hi res" - by DALL-E2](red-tree-dalle.png)
 :::

 ### Midjourney
-Midjourney is used on Discord, where users interact with the Midjourney bot by typing /imagine.
-You can use it here: [Midjourney](https://www.midjourney.com/home/) (you need [Discord](https://discord.com/) first).
+[Midjourney](https://www.midjourney.com/home/) is used on Discord, where users interact with the bot by typing /imagine.

+**Note:** A [Discord](https://discord.com/) account is required first.

 * Cost: $8USD/month